-Show the relationship between the science and the scenario – refer to impacts, benefits, limitations etc.
+Show the relationship between the science and the scenario – refer to impacts, benefits, limitations, etc.

 Summarise the key point.

 Use your mind map or table to help you to organise the content.

 Prepare a draft response.
 You might want to start with bullet points and build into sentences.